Today, you are going to learn all about mobile C-arm machines.

-That’s why it’s even more important to know for sure which C-arm fits your practice.
+That is why it is even more important to know for sure which C-arm fits your practice.

-The C-arms employed in this type of procedures don’t need any special options.
+The C-arms employed in this type of procedure don’t need any special options.

-Usually, they come with a last image hold (LIH), limited image storage capacity, image printing and an export function.
+Usually, they come with the last image hold (LIH), limited image storage capacity, image printing, and an export function.

 What about C-arms for vascular and neurology procedures?

-If you mainly focus on these types of examinations, 12″ image intensifier would be preferred.
+If you mainly focus on these types of examinations, a 12″ image intensifier would be preferred.